cornell-cod8/fast-robots/docs/lab6.md

 # Lab 6

-The purpose of this lab is... uh...
-IDK I'll fill this in later.
+The purpose of this lab is to explore PID control again with sensor data to control the robot's orientation.

 ## Setup